guybedford/jspm-beta-guide/creating-a-project.md

 ok   Loader files downloaded successfully
 ```

-We're going to use a React hello world example here by first installing ReactDOM:
+We're going to use a React hello world example here by first installing ReactDOM and also React.

 ```
-  jspm install react-dom
+  jspm install react react-dom
 ```

 ```